Roasted Brussels Sprouts in 15 Minutes

 Instructions

-- Bring a medium pot of water to a boil and add 2 teaspoons salt.
+- Bring a medium pot of water to a boil and add 2 teaspoons kosher salt.
 Add the Brussels sprouts and cook for exactly 5 minutes.
-Drain.
+Drain them well.
 The blanched Brussels sprouts can be refrigerated 1-2 days before roasting.

-- Heat the broiler to high with a rack placed 6 inches from the heat source.
+- Preheat a broiler to high, with an oven rack placed 6 inches from the heat source.

-- Transfer the sprouts to a large rimmed baking sheet.
-Toss with the oil and the Parmesan.
+- Arrange the Brussels sprouts in one layer on a large rimmed baking sheet.
+Toss with the olive oil, Parmesan, and black pepper.

-- Place under the hot broiler until the sprouts are golden and the cheese is bubbling, about 5 minutes depending on the power of your broiler.
+- Place under the hot broiler until the sprouts are golden and the cheese is bubbling, which will take about 5 minutes, depending on the power of your broiler.
 Rotate the pan and stir them around about halfway through.

 Karen’s Notes and Tips